sdhongjun/rtbasic-language-extension/README.md

 - **Global variables**: Defined with `Global Dim`
 - **File-level variables**: Defined with `Dim`
 - **Local variables**: Defined with `Local` inside functions
+- **Block-scoped variables**: Local variables defined within control structures (if, for, while, select)
 - **Global functions**: Defined with `Global Sub` or `Global Function`
 - **Global structures**: Defined with `Global Structure`

+## Variable Scoping

+RtBasic supports multiple levels of variable scoping:

+1. **Global scope**: Variables defined with `Global Dim` are accessible everywhere
+2. **File scope**: Variables defined with `Dim` at file level are accessible within the file
+3. **Subroutine scope**: Variables defined with `Local` in a subroutine are accessible within that subroutine
+4. **Block scope**: Variables defined with `Local` within control structures are only accessible within that block

 ## Example